-As the Boerboel is self-confident and fearless and having strong protective instincts, it was bred as a companion and family guard dog since the beginning and also nowadays because of its outstanding temperament.
+As the Boerboel is self-confident and fearless and have strong protective instincts, it was bred as a companion and family guard dog since the beginning and also nowadays because of its outstanding temperament.

 The Boerboel breed was only recognized by the AKC last year, in 2015.
 Does it change anything for the breeders who have been caring for this breed for years already?

-First of all you must realise that the Boerboel originated in South Africa and the breed is declared as a South African landrace.
-Therefore we will care and protect in the best way we can.
+First of all, you must realize that the Boerboel originated in South Africa and the breed is declared as a South African landrace.
+Therefore we will care and protection in the best way we can.

 The South African Boerboel Breeders Society has nothing to do with the American Kennel Club.
 The SABBS is the only legally registered Boerboel breeders society in South Africa.